We are excited to present this article, reprinted with permission from Andrew Mellin, MD, Vice President of Medical Informatics at Surescripts®.

-Andrew Mellin, MD, MBA, is Vice President of Medical Informatics at Surescripts, where he helps the Surescripts Network Alliance improve the care experience for both providers and patients with a focus on technology and smart workflow solutions.
-Dr Mellin has over 20 years of experience in health information technology, patient quality and safety, consumer health and EHR implementation and adoption.
-He is board certified in Internal Medicine and worked as a part-time hospitalist in St. Paul, MN for 15 years.
+Andrew Mellin, MD, MBA, is Vice President of Medical Informatics at Surescripts and has more than 20 years of experience in health information technology, patient quality and safety, consumer health and EHR implementation and adoption.